-The general rule of thumb is to only remove one third of the leaf blade per cutting.
-If your lawn is long and overgrown the rule still applies with the aim being to gradually reduce the height of the lawn over a number of mows until it reaches the desired length.
-This is to avoid “shocking” or “stressing” the grass.
+The general rule of thumb is to remove no more than one third of the leaf blade per cutting.
+Even if your lawn is long and overgrown, this rule still applies.
+With overgrown grass, the aim is to gradually reduce the height of the lawn over a number of mows until it reaches the desired length.
+This is to avoid ‘shocking’ or ‘stressing’ the grass.
 Cutting too much at once has a tendency to damage the turf because it needs time to adjust to a new level.
-After all, grass is a living thing; it needs time to adapt.
+After all, grass is a living thing and it needs time to adapt.

-For protection against the weather it is always recommended to leave the grass a bit longer in cooler months, in shaded areas and particularly in the peak of summer.
+For protection against the weather, it is always recommended to leave the grass a bit longer in cooler months, in shaded areas, and particularly in the peak of summer.
 Keeping the grass relatively long increases its tolerance to heat and drought.
-It reduces evaporation and cools and shades the soil so weed seeds don’t germinate.
+It reduces evaporation and cools and shades the soil so weed seedlings don’t germinate.

-To avoid scalping or cutting your grass too short always check your blades and adjust and raise the blade height according to uneven or low areas on your lawn.
+Save yourself the pain!
+Avoid scalping or cutting grass too short.
+Always check your blades.
+And remember to adjust and raise the mower blade height to compensate for uneven or low areas on your lawn.

 Mowing regularly also has the added benefit of reducing weeds by cutting them down before they are able to grow more seed heads or reproduce.

-If it’s been raining and your lawn needs cutting, it is OK to mow, just ensure as always that your mower blades are sharp so that no damage to the grass will occur.
-Be aware that with wet grass you will not get as good a cut, or do as neat a job as when you mow in dryer conditions.
+If it has been raining and your lawn needs cutting, it is fine to mow, provided you ensure that your mower blades are sharp so that no damage to the grass will occur.
+Be aware that with wet grass you will not get as good a cut or do as neat a job as when you mow in drier conditions.
 Wet grass clippings are also bulkier and messier, so be prepared to deal with a much bigger clean up of both you and your mower!

-If you can then, wait for drier conditions to mow, but not too dry.
+If you can, wait for drier conditions to mow (but not too dry).
 The best time is a couple of days after rain.

-But if your lawn is already healthy then constantly mulching the lawn can actually be a hindrance as in humid conditions mulch can get mouldy, encouraging disease and depriving the lawn of nitrogen.
-A nitrogen deficiency in the grass will cause a yellowing of the leaf blades.
-You may then have to apply a nitrogen fertilizer to add the necessary nutrients back into the grass to return it to its natural green state.
+But if your lawn is already healthy, then constantly mulching the lawn should be considered carefully.
+In humid conditions, mulch can get mouldy, encouraging disease by depriving the lawn of nitrogen.
+The classic sign of low nitrogen is yellowing of the leaf blades.
+If this occurs, you might have to add a nitrogen fertiliser to get your grass looking green again.

-So there you have it, if you use these basic mowing techniques and tips you too can cut your grass and get results like a lawn mowing professional!
+So, there you have it!
+Consider using these basic techniques and tips so you too can cut your grass and get results like a lawn mowing professional!

-And, of course, if you don’t like lawn mowing, or you have better things to do with your time then the simplest solution is to let Fox Mowing look after your lawn for you.
-And while we’re there in your garden, we can do a lot of other stuff tooto get your garden looking, and feeling, its best.
+And, of course, if you don’t like mowing, or you don’t have the time, or you don’t know what might be wrong with your lawn or what you need to do – then the simplest solution is to let Fox Mowing look after your lawn for you.
+And while we’re there in your garden, we can do a lot of other stuff too to get your garden looking and feeling its best.

 WATERING YOUR LAWN